 The other thing we found, we’ve been doing service levels for about 20 years now in New Zealand, and the other thing that we have found is that when you do, for engineers, particularly consultations like this, it’s not your natural field of expertise.

-So you often need some help of some people who got skills in that area to help translate engineering speak into public… people speak, what the community understand.
+So you often need some help from some people who got skills in that area to help translate engineering speak into public… people speak, what the community understand.

 When you do a process, a consultation process, and over time the community consensus builds around the action, the money follows because once your whole of the community agrees, this is what we want and we’re all happy with it or a good majority of the community, it locks everything in.